jppgks/blog/index.md

 In the post titled <a href="/machine-learning-path">“machine learning path”</a>, I keep track of my progress.
 </p>
 <p>
 At the moment, I’m doing research for my bachelor’s thesis into text-to-image synthesis with generative adversarial networks.
-It wasn’t until recently that I discovered machine learning and I decided to keep track of my progress in the field.
 </p>

 <h3>News</h3>